jacknguyen0810/dual_autodiff/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-## Declaration of Auto-generative AI Tools

-This project was developed with the help of the following auto-generative AI tools:

-- Claude 3.5 Sonnet and GPT-4o

-### Declaration of the Use of Autogenerative AI Tools
-All algorithms and techniques were implemented independently.

-LLMs were used to help with:
--Plotting Assistance
-- Debugging assistance due to errors in the code

-In particular, I used GPT-4o to help with the Sphinx and automatic documentation generation, when the html files were not being generated.

-**Example of GPT-4o usage:**
-- I have the following error: ..., can you help me fix it?
-- I have generated the following results, ..., how best should I best plot this?

-# dual_autodiff